 Waterborne diseases become prevalent, particularly among vulnerable populations such as children and the elderly.
 Furthermore, the polluted water affects aquatic ecosystems, leading to biodiversity loss and disruption of natural habitats.

-The pollution problem is compounded by the issue of water shortages in the region.
+The pollution problem is compounded by water shortages in the region.
 The Euphrates River’s water flow has significantly diminished over the years due to various factors, including damming practices upstream in Turkey and Syria.
 Therefore, less freshwater is available for irrigation, drinking, and maintaining ecological balance.

 To give you an idea of the severity of this situation, imagine a farmer in southern Iraq who depends on the Euphrates River for irrigating their crops.
 In previous years, they could rely on a consistent water flow to sustain their fields.